doxtor78/PORTFOLIO_ON_THE_GO/ACHIEVEMENT_SUMMARY.md

 We successfully transformed a **desktop-only portfolio tracking system** into a **mobile-accessible web application** that provides real-time cryptocurrency portfolio data across 6 major exchanges.
 The solution is **production-ready**, **publicly available on GitHub**, **optimized for mobile devices**, and **fully automated**.

 **Key Achievement**: You can now check your cryptocurrency portfolio from your iPhone anywhere in the world with a simple web browser!
-The system automatically updates every 5 minutes, monitors itself, and requires zero maintenance! 🚀📱💰
+The system automatically updates every 1 minute, monitors itself, and requires zero maintenance! 🚀📱💰

 ---